B&W Asbestos Lawsuit

 - Stirling boilers

-The current payment percentage is 7.5 percent of the scheduled value for expedited and individual reviews.
+The current payment percentage is 8.8 percent of the scheduled value for expedited and individual reviews.
 B&W’s asbestos trust funds, like other asbestos trust funds, only allocate a percentage of the requested amount to ensure there is enough money for all of the claimants.
-The average value of a mesothelioma claim is $120,000.
+The asbestos trust fund payout may differ by disease and severity of condition:

 - B&W. History.
 Retrieved from http://www.babcock.com/about/Pages/History.aspx